 Using geospatial and location data entails ethical challenges and risks.
 The Society has joined the Locus Charter, an initiative to explore and address those issues.

-Learn about the Charter, the Society's support for responsible practice in location data, and our collection of resources on location data ethics.
+Learn about the Charter, the Society's support for ethical practice in location data, and our collection of resources.

 Find out more about the Charter and read the founding principles here

 Read about our commitment to the Locus Charter, also announced by Ethical Geo.

 See our collection of resources and key readings to support the consideration of ethical issues in location data and GIS